tlake/set/README.md

 ============

-An ASCII recreation of the card game SET.
+A Python recreation of the card game SET.

 ============